Kinkade History, Family Crest & Coats of Arms

 Early Notables of the Kinkade family (pre 1700)

 Notable amongst the family at this time was Jean Kincaid (1579-1600) who led an unfortunate life with a brutal husband, John Kincaid of Warriston.
-Eventually, his violent ways became too much for her to bear and she incited a servant of hers to batter the man to death with his bare fists.
-Her part in the murder was discovered, however, and she was beheaded for her crime in 1600...
+Eventually, his violent ways became too much for her to bear and she incited a servant of hers named Robert Weir, to batter the man to death with his bare fists.
+He was admitted by Mrs. Kincaid into her husband's chamber in his house at Warriston at an early hour on the morning of Tuesday, 1 July 1600, and he killed Kincaid with his fists.
+News of the murder quickly reached Edinburgh, and 'the Lady Warristoun,' 'the...

 In the United States, the name Kinkade is the 12,592nd most popular surname with an estimated 2,487 people with that name.